Unlawful arrest and detention

-In order to arrest you, the Garda Siochana must have a warrant for your arrest unless you are arrested for an offence that is punishable by imprisonment for a term of 5 years or more.
-In that case, the Gardai must have reasonable cause to suspect that you are guilty of an offence.
+In order to arrest you, a member of An Garda Síochána must have a warrant for your arrest unless you are arrested for an offence that is punishable by imprisonment for a term of 5 years or more.
+In that case, the Gardaí must have reasonable cause to suspect that you are guilty of an offence.

-Evidence obtained while you are unlawfully detained has also been unlawfully obtained and will be inadmissible.
-For example, if you have been in custody for longer than the maximum period allowed and you make a confession, that confession will not be admissible in evidence against you.
+Evidence obtained while you are unlawfully detained has also been unlawfully obtained and may be inadmissible.
+For example, if you have been in custody for longer than the maximum period allowed and you make a confession, that confession may not be admissible in evidence against you.

-Evidence obtained in breach of your right to reasonable access to a lawyer is also inadmissible as evidence against you.
-For example, if you request a lawyer and your request is refused, any statements you make to the police will be inadmissible as evidence against you.
+Evidence obtained in breach of your right to reasonable access to a lawyer may also be inadmissible as evidence against you.
+For example, if you request a lawyer and your request is refused, any statements you make to the police will generally be inadmissible as evidence against you.